Intersex representation in film: Sidney & Friends

 (2018) When his family tries to kill him, Sidney, who is intersex, flees to Nairobi where he meets a group of transgender friends.
 Together, they fight discrimination and discover life, love and self-worth.

 No Box for Me: An Intersex Story (Ni d'Eve, ni d'Adam: une histoire intersexe)

 No Box for Me: An Intersex Story (2018) is a poignant documentary that explores the lives of intersex individuals, focusing on their struggles with identity, societal expectations, and medical interventions.
 The film follows the personal journeys of two young intersex people, Deborah and M, offering an intimate look at how they navigate a world that often demands they fit into predefined gender categories.

 The General Was Female?

-The General Was Female?, a 2019 film about American Revolutionary War General Casimir Pulaski which asserts that he was intersex.
+The General Was Female? is a 2019 film about American Revolutionary War General Casimir Pulaski which asserts that he was intersex.

 She's Not a Boy

 Robert Tokanel and Yuhong Pang directed this 2019 documentary film about the life of Tatenda Ngwaru, an intersex woman who immigrated from Zimbabwe to the United States.
 It chronicles the joys and challenges she faces in asylum status, relationship with family, medical care, identity, and the LGBTQIA community.